Reviews You Can Rely On

 Searching for sunglasses to wear through all your high-octane adventures?
 The Oakley Sutro offers maximum coverage and great performance across a full spectrum of sports.
 We love them for running, cycling, snowboarding, and mountain biking.
 With an oversized shield style, these impressive glasses offer full coverage and wind deflection even at high speeds.
 We found the lenses crystal clear and securely attached to a solid frame we didn't have to worry about while we were out playing.

 This sturdy frame is inflexible and narrow, causing pressure points on our wider-faced testers.
-And while there's much we love about their colossal coverage, the Sutro is too bulky to fit under lower-profile helmets.
+And while there's much we love about their colossal coverage, our test team found the Sutro is too bulky to fit under lower-profile helmets.
 But if you wear a higher helmet and have a medium-width head, these are versatile and capable sports sunglasses.

 You will find similar performance and price in the 100% Speedcraft.
 It has a sportier look and boosts a slightly sturdier frame.
 Another contender worth considering is the Oakley Turbine Rotor — the same quality performance but a slightly different vibe.